 Hitherto I have spoken of the food of the agricultural population; and when we speak of food, it implies lodging, clothing - it implies morality, education, ay, and, I fear, religion, and everything pertaining to the social comforts and morals of the people.
 I have informed the House in what manner that population is fed; but there is another point in the volume before me which most especially calls for the attention of hon.
 Gentlemen opposite-I refer to the lodging of the agricultural poor.
-That is a point that more nearly conceins, if possible, the character of the landowner than, perhaps, the question of food.
-Mr. Austin, in the report from which I have before quoted, in reference to the four counties I have enumerated, says .-
+That is a point that more nearly concerns, if possible, the character of the landowner than, perhaps, the question of food.
+Mr. Austin, in the report from which I have before quoted, in reference to the four counties I have enumerated, says:-- room in a cottage.
+The room was 10 feet square, not reckoning the two small recesses by the side of the chimney, about 18 inches deep.
+The roof was the thatch, the middle of the chamber being about 7 feet high.
+Eleven persons slept in three beds in this room.
+The first bed was occupied by the father and mother, a little boy, Jeremiah, aged one year and a half, and an infant, aged four months; second bed was occupied by the three daughters -the two eldest, Sarah and Elizabeth, twins, aged twenty, and Mary, aged seven; third bed was occupied by the four sons-Silas, aged seventeen, John, aged fifteen, James, aged fourteen, and Elias, aged ten.
+There was no curtain or any kind of separation between the beds.

-The want of sufficient accommodation seems universal At Stourpain, a village near Blandford, Doisat, I measured a bed-
+The want of sufficient accommodation seems universal.
+At Stourpain, a village near Blandford, Dorset, I measured a bed-